samply/bridgehead/README.md

 ```
 The recomended version is "2.XX" and higher.

-If deocker or docker-compose are not installed, please refer to the [Docker website](https://docs.docker.com).
+If docker or docker-compose are not installed, please refer to the [Docker website](https://docs.docker.com).

 ## Deployment